0xmonsoon/miden-base/docs/src/account/components.md

   whose contents must be provided at instantiation time through [`InitStorageData`](#initializing-placeholder-values).
   If `values` are present, the entry is interpreted as a static map regardless of the `type` field, so specifying `type = "map"` becomes purely descriptive in that case.
+- `key-type` / `value-type` (optional): Applies a schema type to every key or value stored in the map slot. `key-type` can be any schema type (defaults to `word`), while `value-type` can either be a single schema type or an array of four schema types describing composed words (for example, `value-type = ["u8", "u16", "u32", "felt"]`).
+These types are stored with the schema metadata and are used during validation and placeholder parsing.

 In the example, the third storage entry defines a static storage map with two initial entries, while the fourth entry (`procedure_thresholds`) is a templated map whose contents are supplied at